grommet/react-desc/README.md

 * `docPropType(validate, description, options)`

    Documents a propType where description is a required explanation about the property.
-Validate is the PropType which is required to be an instance from `react-schema`, **not** from `react`.
+Validate is the PropType which is required to be an instance from `react-desc`, **not** from `react`.
 The reason is that react desc project needs to augment the react PropType with the documentation for the given component that allow it to work without an AST parser.

    Options are: